Health Care Benefits

 The Web site has information on plan premiums and coverage options, as well as average nursing-home costs for major U.S. cities.
 The site also lists the health questions that all applicants are required to answer before being approved for coverage.

 The premiums for this coverage are paid entirely by the retiree.
 Premiums can be paid through a deduction from the monthly pension benefit.

 Eligible retirees and their dependents are now eligible for TVA's tobacco cessation program to help them stop smoking or using smokeless tobacco.
 Read about the program here.

 Retirees may purchase prescription safety eyewear from AOSafety, the TVA vendor, at TVA’s discounted price.
 Follow the steps listed below to order prescription safety eyewear:

-- Obtain an AOSafety order form by phoning the TVA Service Center at 888-275-8094 toll-free or by going to AOSafety’s special Web site for TVA.
+- Obtain an AOSafety order form by calling TVA Employee Benefits at 888-275-8094 toll-free or by going to AOSafety’s special Web site for TVA.
 (See link below.)

 - From the special AOSafety Web site, view frames and find the names and addresses of AOSafety eyewear suppliers in your area.
-The TVA Service Center can also provide you with a list of dispensers.
+TVA Employee Benefits can also provide you with a list of dispensers.

 - Obtain an eyeglass prescription from your regular eye doctor.
 Select frames at the nearest AOSafety eyewear dispenser.
 AOSafety will contact you by telephone or e-mail to arrange payment.
-(The TVA Service Center does not receive the eyewear or payments.)
+(TVA Employee Benefits does not receive the eyewear or payments.)

 - The dispenser will notify you when the eyewear comes in to schedule a fitting appointment.
 Some dispensers may charge for a fitting while others may not.
 Any reworking of frames or lenses will be handled at the dispenser’s office.